 When the iPhone was announced, I laughed at the notion of spending SIX HUNDRED DOLLARS on a phone.
 You should imagine that laugh attenuating, bitterly, over six and a half years of me using the cheapest object Nokia can produce, until Gunpoint launched.
 Then I stopped, and thought, “Huh, I can actually afford to be one of the assholes who have these things now.”
 Continued

 My second piece of published fiction will be out in July this year, as part of This Is How You Die: the second collection of stories about a machine that can predict your death.
+(My first was a story in the original collection, and you can read it here).

 But!
 Editor David Malki is also Kickstarting a card game based on the same concept, and since it’s blown its funding goal by over 1000%, they’re releasing a few stories from the anthology to say thanks.